tianmai777/lodash/README.md

 # lodash
-Lodash util for go, to use similar api in js-go-java
+lodash util for go, to use similar api in js-go-java
 https://www.lodashjs.com/

 # install